 The topmost plant in the photograph below left shows a maidenhair fern that was driving my sister mad because it was dropping its leaves in her house.
 She is very busy and the poor thing was in a pot that was too small and was not being watered regularly.
 I have now taken responsibility for it and it is now recovering.

 Long-Lived Spider Plant

 The middle plant is, of course, the well-known spider plant which is pretty difficult to kill and propagates very easily by throwing out its runners with baby plants.
 Even so, to show it off at its very best, it does need watering regularly, plus the occasional feed, and even though it is a very common plant, it is still spectacular.

-And below that is a beautiful tradescantia which I grew from a tiny stem that I detached from another plant.
+And below that is a beautiful tradescantia that I grew from a tiny stem I detached from another plant.
 This is another plant that is unbelievably easy to propagate by simply sticking it into moist compost.
-Although it is mostly used as a houseplant and would not survive a winter outdoors, I have used it this summer to pad out a hanging basket.
-It has make a lovely trailing display, as shown below right, although the hanging basket shown is past its best now in late August.
+Although it is mostly used as a houseplant and would not survive winter outdoors, I have used it this summer to pad out a hanging basket.
+It has made a lovely trailing display, as shown below, although the hanging basket shown is past its best now in late August.

 Some Plants That I Actually Bought

 Occasionally I do splash out and spend some money.

 When I visited the garden centre at the beginning of this summer, I couldn't resist this gorgeous fuschia.
 However, fuschias are half-hardy perennial plants, so if I care for it over the winter, I should be able to bring it out again next year.
 I will try and propagate from it, but I have never attempted this with a fuschia before.